Boo-Boo’s Story

 Gentle Monitoring

-👀 Peek inside the mouth once a day if kitty allows.
+👀 Check inside the mouth once a day, if your cat allows

 What to Avoid for Cats with Mouth Pain